GUIDE 2024

 What is the link between document lifecycle management and quality standards compliance?

 Document lifecycle management is a significant component of the ISO 9001 and ISO 13485 quality management criteria.
-These are the standards that maintain the integrity of data and information as a product matures through the stages of ideation, design, production, and maintenance.
-These are the guidelines that govern the consistency and quality of your work.
+These standards maintain the integrity of data and information as a product matures through the stages of ideation, design, production, and maintenance.
+They are the guidelines that govern the consistency and quality of your work.
 They ensure the safety and effectiveness of the things you provide.

 If you are new to understanding the document lifecycle and looking to learn more, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of managing technical documentation.